The Global Language of Business

 Expand icon - a dark blue circle with a dark blue plus insidefold icon - a dark blue circle with a dark blue minus inside

-Standardization takes time as many stakeholders need to be involved and the goal is to ensure standardized solutions that are not tied to individual industries.
-The final standardization work is carried out by the CEN/CENELECJTC-24 working group, on behalf of the European Commission, and is expected to be completed by the end of 2025.
+Standardization takes time, as many stakeholders must be involved and the goal is to ensure standardized solutions that are not tied to specific industries.
+The final standardization work is being carried out by the CEN/CENELEC JTC-24 working group, on behalf of the European Commission, and is expected to be completed by the end of 2025.

-To read more about the work of JTC-24, the group's work program can be found here.
+To learn more about the work of JTC-24, the group’s work program can be found here.

-In parallel, GS1 is working through our own GSMP processes to ensure that GS1 standards meet the needs of our members in the circular transition - with a special focus on product passports.
-This work follows CEN & CENELEC and will also be completed by the end of 2025.
+In parallel with this, GS1 is working through our own GSMP processes to ensure that GS1 standards meet our members’ needs in the circular transition—with a particular focus on product passports.
+This work is aligned with CEN & CENELEC and is also scheduled for completion by the end of 2025.

-Curious to know more about digital product passes?
+Curious to know more about digital product passports, how to order GS1ID, get a GLN, make a barcode or similar?